octo-technology/OpenTezos/docs/tezos-basics/smart-contracts.md

 Once deployed the smart contract can be invoked by anyone via a transaction to the contract address.
 This triggers the execution of the set of pre-defined instructions.

 The CLI command `tezos-client originate` is provided for deploying a contract.
+It expects as arguments
+- the name of the contract
+- the Michelson script which defines
+    - the type definition of the storage,
+    - entrypoints of the smart contract
+    - the sequence of Michelson instructions
+- the amount of XTZ transferred to the contract
+- the initial storage value
-It expects the 3 mentioned information as argument and returns the address associated with the newly deployed contract.
+- optionally the address of a delegate and returns the address associated with the newly deployed contract.
 More detail in the [CLI chapter](/tezos-basics/introduction_to_cli_and_rpc).
-// TODO : What 3 mentioned information ???

 These pre-defined instructions are written in Michelson which is part of the protocol of the Tezos blockchain.
 More detail in [Michelson module](/michelson).